rubyforgood/mutual-aid/CONTRIBUTING.md

 [code of conduct]: https://github.com/rubyforgood/code-of-conduct

 Here are the basic steps to submit a pull request.
-Make sure that you're working on an [projects/4]–if the relevant issue doesn't exist, open it!
+Make sure that you're working on an [https://github.com/rubyforgood/mutual-aid/projects/4]–if the relevant issue doesn't exist, open it!

-1. Claim an issue on [our issue tracker][projects/4] by assigning it to yourself (core team member) or commenting.
+1. Claim an issue on [our roadmap/issue tracker][https://github.com/rubyforgood/mutual-aid/projects/4] by assigning it to yourself (core team member) or commenting.
 If the issue doesn't exist yet, open it.

 2. Fork the repo.